Nightingale Island: History

 The island, like its neighbours, is of volcanic origin and is estimated to be around 18 million years old, 15 million years older than Inaccessible Island.

 Nightingale was possibly sighted along with Tristan da Cunha in 1506 by Tristão da Cunha, though he made no record of it.

 It was originally named "Gebrooken Eyland" (Broken island) by the Dutch ship the Nachtglas under Jan Jacobszoon in January 1656, who found no safe anchorage; the first landing was not made until 1696 (most likely by Willem de Vlamingh in August of that year).
 French captain Pierre d'Etcheverry also visited the island in September 1767, first recording the two nearby islets now named Stoltenhoff and Middle.
 The island was later renamed after British captain Gamaliel Nightingale, who explored the island in 1760.

 In the 17th and 18th centuries, the Dutch and French governments as well as the British East India Company considered taking possession of Nightingale (as well as Tristan and Inaccessible), but decided against it due to lack of landing space.

 Nightingale has been said to contain pirate loot.
 Captain John Thomas, on an expedition to the South Atlantic, supposedly left a fortune of Spanish doubloons and pieces-of-eight in caves on Nightingale for safekeeping.
 However, no recovery of this treasure (if it is there) has ever been confirmed.

-In 1811, the American pirate Jonathan Lambert laid claim to Tristan and its neighboring islands.
+In 1811, the American pirate Jonathan Lambert laid claim to Tristan and its neighbouring islands.
 He wanted to call Inaccessible 'Pinsard Island', and Nightingale 'Lavel Island'.
 He was successful in his claim, but he died less than one year later.

 In 1961, the 2060 m high shield volcano on Tristan da Cunha erupted and forced the inhabitants of Tristan da Cunha to evacuate to Nightingale.
 They eventually moved to the United Kingdom, returning to Tristan in 1963.

 Wildlife conservation efforts are ongoing on Nightingale.
 The previous conservation workers' sheds were severely damaged during a storm produced by an extratropical cyclone in 2001 that reportedly included winds up to 120 mph.
 Repair is ongoing, but to continue carrying out the conservation work, all of the damaged shacks on the island need to be repaired.
 The United Kingdom established funding for a conservation effort on Nightingale for 2004–06.